 An agreement to help support local businesses and encourage new enterprises, which includes 3 hours of advice on trading standards, environmental health, and fire safety, no sign-up fee in the first year and 20% voucher for Skills for Work Consumer Rights e-learning.
 To qualify businesses must have one location in Buckinghamshire or Surrey and have traded for less than 2 years and have less than 3 full-time equivalent employees.

 An agreement established using standard contract terms and a fixed set-up fee and an annual renewal fee.
-The amount of hours required and specific business needs are required to be defined at the start of the contract.
+We will need to agree a rough outline of what you want to achieve through the partnership.

 C. 17 Hours